 Our DTP issues a new call for projects prior to interviews taking place.
-The projects available for September 2023 entry will be available in the Autumn of 2022.
-All MRC DTP projects are available as 1+3 (MRes + PhD) or as a 4-year PhD.
+The projects available for September 2024 entry will be available in the Autumn of 2023.
+All Core MRC DTP projects are available as 1+3 (MRes + PhD) or as a 4-year PhD.
 The final decision on which pathway is taken will be made in consultation with candidates who are offered a studentship.

 You may contact project supervisors for further information on possible project opportunities.
 This does not commit a candidate to these laboratories.